ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `output`: The output for the log lines (stdout, file, both).
 Default value is **stdout**.

 `maskedValues` : Comma-separated list of keywords to identify within the agent config, which is used to mask its corresponding sensitive data.
 Keywords are matched by whole words and are case-sensitive.
-Displaying of agent config to the console requires that the log.level be at debug (level: debug)
+Displaying of agent config to the console requires that the log.level be at debug (level: debug).

 Once all data is gathered, this section should look like: